 The system is composed of four transportable units: an antenna/transceiver shelter trailer, an operations/reporting shelter truck, a maintenance shelter truck and a towing truck.
 The complete system can assembled or disassembled within one hour.

-The JY-8A is a stripped down version of the JY-8 system.
-This radar uses only one transmitter and therefore can not use frequency diversity.
+JY-8A is a stripped down version of the JY-8 system.
+This radar uses only one transmitter and therefore cannot use frequency diversity.
 The maximum range is therefore dramatically reduced and the height accuracy is lower.
 Its stacked beam antenna forms 16 transmitting beams, and 12 independent receiving beams, to compensate the losses in accuracy.
 But this radar has a lighter construction and is more mobile.